mah0001/metadata-editor-docs-v2/documenting_image.md

 EXIF metadata can be extracted or viewed using various tools.
 For instance, R packages such as *ExifTool* and *ExifR* allow extraction and processing of EXIF metadata, while applications like Flickr display EXIF content.
 However, beyond date, location, and unique identifiers, EXIF metadata provides little information relevant to identifying an image’s source or content.

-## Enhancing Metadata with Additional Descriptive Information
+## Enhancing metadata with additional descriptive information

 Since EXIF metadata lacks detailed content descriptions, curators must supplement it with additional information.
 Some of this metadata can be manually entered, while other elements can be automatically extracted using machine learning models or APIs.
 This information is structured and stored according to metadata standards supported by the Metadata Editor.